↑

 And here’s how much it costs for vaccines there….

-The Healthy Puppy/Dog program $69.
+The Healthy Dog/Puppy program is currently $79 in our area.
 This includes protection against the following: distemper & Parvo; Bordetella; Lepto, which is optional; and, if necessary a round/hook dewormer.

 For an extra $20 you can get a heartworm test.
 And for an additional $10 on top of the extra $20, your pet can get checked for tick-borne diseases.